| RCT2 Guideby Jazz

 a name.
 Also, what I like to do is sketch out sections where there

-Size: Another obvious essential element.
+will be architecture, water sources, forest, etc. Size: Another obvious essential element.
 So many different sizes,

 all the way up to 256x256.
 Be careful with choosing sizes; it may